 Gregory Wolniak

-In addition, Wolniak is an affiliated researcher with the Higher Education Data Sharing Consortium and is on the editorial boards of Teachers College Record and Journal of Higher Education (where he has also served as Associate Editor).
-His most recent publications appear in AERA Open, Journal of College Student Development, Journal of Student Financial Aid, Research in Higher Education, Review of Higher Education, and Review of Research in Education.
+His most recent publications appear in AERA Open, Journal of College Student Development, Journal of Student Financial Aid, Journal Of Education and Work, Higher Education, Review of Higher Education, and Review of Research in Education.

 Wolniak, G.C., Chen-Bendle, E.C., & Tackett, J.L.
 (2023).
 Exploring Gender Differences in Leadership Aspirations: A Four-Year Longitudinal Study of College Students from Adverse Backgrounds.
 AERA Open, 9(1), 1-18. https://doi.org/10.1177/23328584231183665.